matthewhand/fiji-resort-analysis-2023/README.md

 # Fiji Resort Analysis 2023
-- Create a mockup React + MUI application for the Fiji travel scuba research ex Create a GitHub workflow that validates all the links in all the smackdown files ex Improve Accessibility ex Add Community Features ex Implement a Notification System ex Implement User Profiles ex Enrich Data with Additional Data Sources ex Integrate the Project with Other Services ex Implement a System for Collecting and Analyzing User Feedback ex Improve the User Interface ex Develop a Mobile App ex Use Machine Learning Models ex Expand the Scope to Include Other Holiday Destinations ex Implement a System for Gathering Real-Time Data ex Develop a Personalized Recommendation System ex Create Interactive Visualizations ex Incorporate User Reviews ex Enhance Data Visualization ex Incorporate More Data Sources ex User Personalization ex Real-Time Updates ex Collaborative Filtering for Recommendations ex User Interface Improvements ex Mobile Application ex Integration with Booking Platforms ex User Reviews and Ratings ex Automated Data Collection ex Further improvements and brainstorming ex Validate each of the other TODO list tasks are complete and then remove them from the list ex Implement a system for tracking changes in resort prices over time ex Develop a feature for users to save their favorite resorts ex Create a user-friendly dashboard for visualizing resort data ex Incorporate weather data into the resort analysis ex Develop a feature for comparing different resorts ex Implement a system for sending notifications to users when prices at their favorite resorts drop ex Incorporate flight and local transportation data into the resort analysis ex Develop a mobile app for users to access the resort analysis on the go ex Implement a system for users to share their resort reviews and ratings ex Incorporate data from other holiday destinations for users interested in exploring beyond Fiji ex Implement a system for tracking changes in resort prices over time ex Develop a feature for users to save their favorite resorts ex Create a user-friendly dashboard for visualizing resort data ex Incorporate weather data into the resort analysis ex Develop a feature for comparing different resorts ex Implement a system for sending notifications to users when prices at their favorite resorts drop ex Incorporate flight and local transportation data into the resort analysis ex Develop a mobile app for users to access the resort analysis on the go ex Implement a system for users to share their resort reviews and ratings ex Incorporate data from other holiday destinations for users interested in exploring beyond Fiji
+- [x] Set the default Noteable project
+- [x] Review the instructions
+- [x] Retrieve RapidAPI endpoints
+- [x] Subscribe to RapidAPI endpoints
+- [x] Categorise the locations and activities by the diving region
+- [x] Permanently store the markdown file rapidapi-endpoints.md in github
+- [x] Use the contents of rapidapi-endpoints.md for all rapidapi related python code
+- [ ] Create a mockup React + MUI application for the Fiji travel scuba research
+- [ ] Create a GitHub workflow that validates all the links in all the smackdown files
+- [ ] Improve Accessibility
+- [ ] Add Community Features
+- [ ] Implement a Notification System
+- [ ] Implement User Profiles
+- [ ] Enrich Data with Additional Data Sources
+- [ ] Integrate the Project with Other Services
+- [ ] Implement a System for Collecting and Analyzing User Feedback
+- [ ] Improve the User Interface
+- [ ] Develop a Mobile App
+- [ ] Use Machine Learning Models
+- [ ] Expand the Scope to Include Other Holiday Destinations
+- [ ] Implement a System for Gathering Real-Time Data
+- [ ] Develop a Personalized Recommendation System
+- [ ] Create Interactive Visualizations
+- [ ] Incorporate User Reviews
+- [ ] Enhance Data Visualization
+- [ ] Incorporate More Data Sources
+- [ ] User Personalization
+- [ ] Real-Time Updates
+- [ ] Collaborative Filtering for Recommendations
+- [ ] User Interface Improvements
+- [ ] Mobile Application
+- [ ] Integration with Booking Platforms
+- [ ] User Reviews and Ratings
+- [ ] Automated Data Collection
+- [ ] Further improvements and brainstorming
+- [ ] Validate each of the other TODO list tasks are complete and then remove them from the list
+- [ ] Implement a system for tracking changes in resort prices over time
+- [ ] Develop a feature for users to save their favorite resorts
+- [ ] Create a user-friendly dashboard for visualizing resort data
+- [ ] Incorporate weather data into the resort analysis
+- [ ] Develop a feature for comparing different resorts
+- [ ] Implement a system for sending notifications to users when prices at their favorite resorts drop
+- [ ] Incorporate flight and local transportation data into the resort analysis
+- [ ] Develop a mobile app for users to access the resort analysis on the go
+- [ ] Implement a system for users to share their resort reviews and ratings
+- [ ] Incorporate data from other holiday destinations for users interested in exploring beyond Fiji